|

 by Volker Kachel

-for further details of the cell biochemistry group see
+For further details of the cell biochemistry group see

 literature references